apache/kyuubi/docs/develop_tools/distribution.md

 ./build/dist --tgz --spark-provided
 ```

-Then you will get a Kyuubi distribution without spark binary named `kyuubi-{version}-bin-without-spark.tgz`.
+Then you will get a Kyuubi distribution without spark binary named `kyuubi-{version}-bin.tgz`.